great-expectations/great_expectations/docs/guides/setup/setup_overview.md

 - Completing [Step 1: Setup](/docs/tutorials/getting_started/initialize_a_data_context) of the Getting Started tutorial is recommended.
 :::

 Getting started with Great Expectations is quick and easy.
 Once you have completed setup for your production deployment, you will have access to all of the features of Great Expectations from a single entry point: Your Data Context.
-You will also have your Metadata Stores and Data Docs configured in the manner most suitable for your project's purposes.
+You will also have your Stores and Data Docs configured in the manner most suitable for your project's purposes.

 ## The Setup process

 <!-- Brief outline of what the process entails.  -->

 Setup entails ensuring your system is prepared to run Great Expectations, installing Great Expectations itself, and initializing your deployment.
-Optionally, you can also tweak the configuration of some components, such as Metadata Stores and Data Docs.
+Optionally, you can also tweak the configuration of some components, such as Stores and Data Docs.
 We'll look at each of these things in sequence.

 Note: configuration of Datasources, Expectation Suites, and Checkpoints will be handled separately.
 We consider those to be configuration of components after your main Great Expectations deployment is set up.